 - for everyday use to keep your undies fresh.

-These will do the job if you're just looking for everyday freshness, but we removed them from our review as they aren't comparable to the rest.
+During our research, we noticed that there are varying levels of thickness among liners.
+Some products are wafer thin, providing very little (to nothing) in terms of absorbency.
+These types of liners will do the job if you're just looking for everyday freshness, but we haven't tested them as they aren't comparable to the rest.

 You're likely to use a mixture of liners, regular and super (and maybe night) pads throughout the different stages of your period.